Your legal responsibility

 You will be committing offences and can be prosecuted if you give your waste to anyone not licensed to carry and dispose of controlled waste.

-If you don't legally dispose of your commercial waste, a fixed penalty notice will be issued or the matter could be taken to court.
+If you do not legally dispose of your commercial waste, a fixed penalty notice will be issued or the matter could be taken to court.

 Penalty charges for illegally disposing of commercial waste

-If you don’t follow legal requirements for disposing of commercial waste, you may be given a fine.
+If you do not follow legal requirements for disposing of commercial waste, you may be given a fine.

 Duty of care